nerves-project-attic/nerves_system_ev3/README.md

     options legoev3_ports disable_in_port=1

 If you want to use port 1, you'll need to disable this.
-To do this, add a `/etc/modprobe.d/ev3dev.conf` to your project's `rootfs-additions`.
+To do this, add a `/etc/modprobe.d/ev3dev.conf` to your project's `rootfs_overlay`.
 If an empty file exists, it will override this default one, but I usually create a file with the line commented out so that I remember what the special line is.